Ai Accountant

 Mastering NEFT RTGS Matching for Indian Businesses

-A capable engine should provide:
+A capable reconciliation engine should provide:

 • UTR first matching: search UTRs across bank statements, customer mails, and internal references.